tes/kubernaut/README.md

 - [X] Deploy the Hello World application using the Kubernetes API.
 It should POST the whole manifest, not patch it.
 - [ ] The deployment tool should also be running in the kubernetes cluster
 - [ ] Kubernetes should manage the kubernetes secrets require by the deployment tool and these should be injected into the container
+- [ ] The deployment tool should be accessible from jenkins over HTTP

 ### Kubernets Cluster
 - [X] We need access to a kubernetes cluster and instructions for installing / configuring CLI tools

 ## Next Steps